arnesson/cordova-plugin-firebase/README.md

 If the notification message arrives while the app is in the background/not running, it will be displayed as a system notification.
 No callback can be made by the plugin to the app when the message arrives since the display of the notification is entirely handled by the operating system.
 However if the user taps the system notification, this launches/resumes the app and the notification title, body and optional data payload is passed to the [onMessageReceived](#onMessageReceived) callback.

-When the `onMessageReceived` is called in response to a user tapping a system notification, it will be passed the property `tap: true`.
+When the `onMessageReceived` is called in response to a user tapping a system notification while the app is in the background/not running, it will be passed the property `tap: "background"`.

 ### Foreground notifications
 If the notification message arrives while the app is in running in the foreground, by default **it will NOT be displayed as a system notification**.
-Instead the notification message payload will be passed to the [onMessageReceived](#onMessageReceived) callback for the plugin to handle.
+Instead the notification message payload will be passed to the [onMessageReceived](#onMessageReceived) callback for the plugin to handle (`tap` will not be set).
-When the `onMessageReceived` is called in response to a foreground notification, it will be passed the property `tap: false`.

 If you include the `notification_foreground` key in the `data` payload, the plugin will also display a system notification upon receiving the notification messages while the app is running in the foreground.
 For example: